 Planning to start an online business or already at it for a while?
 With increased competition among retailers in the online world, one gets a competitive advantage over others by selling across multiple channels, apart from their own online store.
 However, not everyone who tries to sell online will be able to.
 Do you know who will survive?
 Someone who can manage their business as efficiently as Amazon manages its own business.
 EVERY PENNY COUNTS!

-Major area for efficiency gain that you must have probably thought about is order fulfillment as a process.
-That generally involves warehouse setup, Inventory management, picking, packing and shipping.
+The major area for an efficiency gain that you must have probably thought about is order fulfillment as a process.
+That generally involves warehouse setup, Inventory management, picking, packing, and shipping.

 Everyone’s primary attention is to gain profit and bring down extra expenses

 eCommerce business is complicated with multiple parties involved (shipping carrier, payment gateway, warehousing & fulfillment, marketing partner i.e. eCommerce marketplace).
 Hence multiple expense heads appear in your balance sheet.
 Fulfillment costs are one of the major ones, in this article, we will explore various ways of fulfillment and their impact on the bottom line as well as on customer experience.
 This should help to choose the way forward for businesses venturing into eCommerce for their fulfillment strategy.
 Towards the end of the article, we will give you a comparison chart between different fulfillment strategies.

 Fulfillment by eCommerce Channel (i.e. Fulfilment by Amazon)

 In order to provide better customer service, all major marketplaces have now launched a fulfillment service.
 You get a warehouse space where you can keep your stock and the entire fulfillment process is outsourced from including the space, staff, packing – the whole thing.